 If you want to protect the people you love, life insurance should be an important part of your financial planning.
 It can provide a meaningful amount of money to your family, give you a way to leave a legacy, and much more.

 The main benefit of a life insurance policy is to provide a death benefit to beneficiaries should you pass on.
-There may be a variety of advantages to the life insurance policy you choose.
+There may be a variety of advantages to the life insurance policy you choose, such as coverage for final expenses and growing your retirement savings.
 Here are some features you may be overlooking.

 Some products include accelerated death benefits, which allow you to accelerate a portion of the death benefit while living, if you should be diagnosed with a qualifying illness.
 These benefits are subject to eligibility requirements.
 The funds can be used toward medical bills or any use of your choosing.